Aiven-Open/cloud-storage-connectors-for-apache-kafka/s3-sink-connector/README.md

 - `timestamp.timezone` - The time zone in which timestamps are represented.
 Accepts short and long standard names like: `UTC`, `PST`, `ECT`, `Europe/Berlin`, `Europe/Helsinki`, or `America/New_York`.
 For more information please refer to https://docs.oracle.com/javase/tutorial/datetime/iso/timezones.html.
 The default is `UTC`.
 - `timestamp.source` -  The source of timestamps.
 Supports only `wallclock` which is the default value.

+The `file.compression.type` defaults to `gzip`, when being used in conjunction with the s3-source connector, ensure that the source connector is set to the same compression type as by default the source connector defaults to `none`.

 ## Configuration

 [Here](https://kafka.apache.org/documentation/#connect_running) you can